Rounge-lab/GENOMICON-Seq/README.md

 `MIDPOINT_CYCLE: "20"`

-Specify the PCR cycle at which the amplification efficiency is 50% - `OPTIONAL` The deafult is a cycle corresponding to the 60% of all specified cycles.
+Specify the PCR cycle at which the amplification efficiency is 50% - `OPTIONAL` The default is a cycle corresponding to the 60% of all specified cycles.

 ### V. Sequencing parameters